B-871 Alrosa – Big-Tailed Kilo

 Adapted from official Ukraine 2022 postage stamp, designed by Boris Groh. via wikimedia commons.

-The war losses the Russian Black Sea Fleet (BSF) has suffered during the 2022 Invasion of Ukraine are historically significant.
-At the time of writing, they are the most severe losses sustained by a major naval service since the 1982 Falklands War.* In the Black Sea’s confined area of operations, the loss of a few major units is significant.
-Since the Bosporus and Dardanelles Straits are closed to warships from warring navies, Russia can’t reinforce the BSF with the numerous units now present in the Mediterranean or elsewhere.** The rest of its navy- the third largest by most measurements-is effectively sidelined.***
+The war losses the Russian Black Sea Fleet (BSF) has suffered during the current Invasion of Ukraine are historically significant.
+At the time of writing, they are the most severe losses sustained by a major naval service since 1945.1 In the Black Sea’s confined area of operations, the loss of a few major units is significant.
+Since the Bosporus and Dardanelles Straits are closed to warships from warring navies, Russia can’t reinforce the BSF with the numerous units now present in the Mediterranean or elsewhere.2 The rest of its navy- the third largest by most measurements-is effectively sidelined.3

-For information about the Ukrainian Navy units lost during both the 2014 Russian Annexation of Crimea and now the 2022 Russian Invasion, please see our recent post .
+For information about the Ukrainian Navy units lost during both the 2014 Russian Annexation of Crimea and now the 2022 Russian Invasion, please see our recent post “The Ukrainian Navy’s Fighting Ships – The only easy day was Never.”
 We also have more detailed ship listings for Ukraine and Russia.
 All satellite imagery below shows actual units of the BSF, home-ported at the main naval ports of Sevastopol or Novorossiysk.
-This post was updated as of January 2023.
+This post was updated as of March 2024.
+We removed a section of this post which featured units erroneously reported as destroyed, as these became increasingly irrelevant to track based on the confirmed totals of damaged and destroyed Russian warships.

 Moskva, Slava class/project 1164 Atlant missile cruiser (1983-14 April 2022).
 LOA 612’/186.5m TDISP 11,500 tons.
 Formerly the Soviet Navy’s Slava, built at Mykolaiv.
 Slava and the other units of the class were updates to a series of missile cruisers armed with so-called “carrier killing” anti-ship missiles.
 They were intended as an economical alternative to the massive nuclear-powered Kirov class.
 Slava, renamed Moskva after the Soviet collapse, served as the longtime flagship of the Black Sea Fleet.
 It was engaged in blockading the Southern Naval Base of the Ukrainian Navy at Lake Donuzlav, during the 2014 Annexation of Crimea.
 At the beginning of the Russian Invasion of 2022, it conspicuously participated in the attack/seizure of Snake Island on 24 February 2022.
 Extensively damaged by two Ukrainian Neptune Anti-ship missiles 13 April 2022, it sank the next day while efforts were underway to tow it back to Sevastopol.
 This is the first flagship of a major fleet lost since the Second World War, and the largest warship lost in combat since at least the Admiral Belgrano (Argentinian Navy), a veteran former USN cruiser which was sunk during the 1982 Falklands War.
 During late April, the Kommuna, the elderly salvage vessel, was sent to the wreck to recover equipment or human remains.